hayburn/boston-gust/index.md

 date: 2017-03-29T00:00:00-04:00
 ---

-Boston GrownUp StoryTime is an hour of funny, heartwarming, crazy, amazing stories read aloud at Aeronaut Brewery in Somerville once a month, typically on Wednesday nights.
+Boston's GrownUp StoryTime is an hour of funny, heartwarming, crazy, amazing stories read aloud at Aeronaut Brewery in Somerville once a month, typically the fourth Wednesday (but check our schedule just to be sure).

 Our next show is on **November 29th**.
 Our deadline for story submissions is always two weeks before the show date.
 On that note...